theheraldproject/herald-for-android/README.md

 1. Open Xcode.
 2. Select menu item *Source Control > Clone* to clone the iOS repo as a new project.
-3. Select *Target > Signing & Capabilities* to edit *Team* and *Bundle identifier*.
+3. Select *Target > Signing & Capabilities* to edit *Team* and *Bundle identifier* to resolve name clash if required.
+4. Select *squire.xcodeproj* then select *Target > Signing & Capabilities* to edit *Team* and *Bundle identifier* to resolve name clash if required.
-4. Connect iPhone to computer with USB cable, unlock device, select device in Xcode.
+5. Connect iPhone to computer with USB cable, unlock device, select device in Xcode.
-5. Select menu item *Product > Run* to build and deploy test app.
+6. Select menu item *Product > Run* to build and deploy test app.
-6. Expect the test app to open on the device.
+7. Expect the test app to open on the device.

 ### iOS app log files